canonical/starbase/HACKING.rst

 ``style``
 """"""""""

-Commits that change the syntax or format of the code.
-The meaning of the code should not change.
+Commits that change the syntax, format, or aesthics of any text the codebase.
+The meaning of the text should not change.

+Examples include:
-This includes automatic changes from tools like ``black`` and ``ruff format``.
+* automatic changes from tools like ``black`` and ``ruff format``
+* changes to documentation that don't affect the meaning
+* correcting a typo

 ``test``
 """"""""

 Commits that improve, add, or remove tests.

+``docs``
+""""""""

+Commits that affect the contents of the documentation.

+Changes to how documentation is built should use ``build(docs)::``.

+Changes to how the documentation is built in the CI/CD pipeline should use the ``ci(docs):``.

+``chore``
+"""""""""

+Miscellaneous commits that don't fit into any other type.

+Examples include:

+* edits to a comment or docstring
+* type changes
+* accommodating a developer-facing deprecation warning
+* many *small* fixes for an existing PR
+* merge commits (``chore(merge):``)

+Choosing the right type
+"""""""""""""""""""""""

+Sometimes, multiple types may be appropriate for a PR.

+This may signal that a commit is doing more than one thing and should be broken into multiple smaller commits.
+For example, a commit should not refactor code and fix a bug.
+This should be two separate commits.

+In other scenarios, multiple types could be appropriate because of the nature of the commit.
+This can happen with ``test`` and ``docs``, which can be used as types or scopes.

+For example, refactoring a test suite could have the header ``test(project): reorganize tests`` or ``refactor(test): reorganize project tests``.

+The types above are ordered by descending priority.
+The first appropriate type should be preffered.

 Scope
 #####